-What actually happened during that soul-searching journey into the mind after Van Roth hypnotized himself in front of Husserlʼs mirror?
-Was the vision merely an illusionary doppelgänger looking back, or did Van Roth somehow invert, witness himself from within, and reach his inner soul?
-Was he standing at the helm of destiny while staring deep beyond his own reflection -- attempting to free himself from all expectations only to hear the cry of his own soul and begin anew?
-Did Van Roth discover his soulʼs true calling while gazing at his inner self?
+What actually took place during that soul-searching journey into the mind when Van Roth hypnotized himself in front of Husserlʼs mirror?
+Was the reflected vision merely an illusionary doppelgänger or did Van Roth somehow invert and happen upon an inner being, a Kantian thing-in-itself, a MetaMind?
+Did he observe himself from within and reach his inner soul?
+Was he standing at the helm of destiny while staring deep beyond his own reflection in an attempt to free himself from all expectations only to hear the cry of his own soul and begin anew?
 Perhaps McCrackin was just a roadblock in his soulʼs true path and simply a segment of lifeʼs travels.
 In spite of distractions, the inner soul never forgets one's true mission in life.
-Conceivably, Van Rothʼs ascetic mental pain was his salvation and there is a reason for everything, or perhaps that mirror-experience was nothing more than an empowering catalyst to a renaissance already visited; or perchance, that frightful vision of some mystical spirit was simply a flash of clarity amidst a background of darkness.
+Conceivably, Van Rothʼs ascetic mental pain was his salvation and there is a reason for everything, or perhaps that mirror-experience was simply an empowering catalyst to a renaissance already visited; or perchance, that frightful vision was some mystical spirit and a flash of clarity amidst a background of darkness.
 Why the capsizing mental shipwreck and struggles with doubt and faith?
 What a mind-boggling labyrinth of metaphysical soul-searching.
 Did Van Roth witness a passionate heart or an envisioned mind when he opted to return to the ball field?

 Davie Van Roth chose not to go to Reed College as arranged by professor Bernard Ruben.
 They didnʼt have a baseball team and it was too late for Stanford, Nevada Reno, or Eastern Washington.
 The Stanford scholarship arranged by American Legion coach Fred Heringer was never considered and the application forms remained blank at the bottom of his strongbox along with his journals.
 The University of Nevada Reno scholarship was offered by the legendary Jackie Jensen, former American League MVP, and teammate of the great Ted Williams while with the Boston Red Sox.
 Jensen, from Oakland California, was in his first year as head coach at Reno and would be considered as among the greatest athletes of all-time.
 He's the only athlete ever to have played in the Rose Bowl, College World Series, Major League Baseball's World Series, and in an MLB All-Star game.
 Known as “The Golden Boy,” Jensen was an All-American in football (1949) and twice in baseball as an outfielder (1947 and 1949).
 He set several football records at Cal Berkeley, including the first player to rush for more than a thousand yards in a single season.
 Jensen averaged .279 during his eleven-year MLB career including leading the American League in stolen bases (22) in 1954, RBI's (116, 122, and 112) in 1955, 1958 and 1959, and triples with 11 in 1956.
 He hit .315 for the Boston Red Sox in 1956 and hit 32 HRʼs with a .535 slugging percentage for the Bo Sox in 1958.
 Jensen was a three-time American League All-Star, a Gold Glove winner, and the Boston outfield of Jensen, Jimmie Piersall, and Ted Williams during the late 1950s is considered as one of the best of all-time.
 Van Roth didnʼt even consider his offer.